-If you participated in last year's program and were selected to be a Semifinalist or Honorable Mention in January 2017, you will bypass the Preliminary 1 video audition and advance to Preliminary 2 to schedule your live audition.
+If you participated in last year's program and were selected to be a Merit, Semifinalist or Honorable Mention awardee in January 2020, you will bypass the Preliminary 1 video audition and advance to Preliminary 2 to schedule your live audition.

 What’s required of me for my Classical Instrumental Preliminary 1 video audition

-- Original compositions are not allowed
+- Original compositions are not allowed.

-- You may only apply to this category with one instrument
+- You may only apply to this category with one instrument.

 Guidelines for Recording Your Audition

 - Your recording device can be a cell phone, tablet, camera, etc. You do NOT have to rent fancy recording equipment.
-We will refer to the recording devices as "cameras"
+We will refer to the recording devices as "cameras."

 - Use a fixed point of view for your camera with you being the main focus.
 Shoot straight on, leaving the camera in one location.
 Do not pan or move the camera.
-Camera should be no closer than waist up
+Camera should be no closer than waist up.

-- Ensure recording captures good quality image
+- Ensure recording captures good quality image.

-- Check for appropriate balance with the accompanist
+- Check for appropriate balance with the accompanist.

-- No sound enhancements are allowed
+- No sound enhancements are allowed.

-- If you are playing from memory, be sure there is no music on the stand
+- If you are playing from memory, be sure there is no music on the stand.

 - Make sure the acoustics in the room are suitable for a recording.
 Practice your piece in the space.
-Make sure there is no noise coming from other rooms near you as you record
+Make sure there is no noise coming from other rooms near you as you record.

-- When recording with a tablet or cellphone, use the landscape/horizontal mode for best results
+- When recording with a tablet or cellphone, use the landscape/horizontal mode for best results.

 How to Submit Your Audition Video

-- When uploading, be sure to upload to your computer first and verify that image is upright (not sideways) and plays smoothly
+- When uploading, be sure to upload to your computer first and verify that image is upright (not sideways) and plays smoothly.

 Please do not do any of the following as it may disqualify you:

-Do not edit within a piece; no effects or post performance alterations
+Do not edit within a piece; no effects or post performance alterations.

-Do not use special effects, dissolves, fades or wipes
+Do not use special effects, dissolves, fades or wipes.

-Do not submit pre-recorded live performances, such as recitals, concerts, or competitions
+Do not submit pre-recorded live performances, such as recitals, concerts, or competitions.

 What Are Judges Looking For

-Tone Production - the ability to achieve a quality of sound appropriate to the instrument and to the style of the music
+Tone Production - the ability to achieve a quality of sound appropriate to the instrument and to the style of the music.

-Technique - the degree to which the performer has acquired control of the instrument
+Technique - the degree to which the performer has acquired control of the instrument.

-Rhythm - the ability to establish, maintain and project rhythms of a wide range of complexity
+Rhythm - the ability to establish, maintain and project rhythms of a wide range of complexity.

-Intonation - proper tuning of the instrument and in-tune playing
+Intonation - proper tuning of the instrument and in-tune playing.

-Interpretation - the ability to project a convincing conception of the selection
+Interpretation - the ability to project a convincing conception of the selection.

-Phrasing - sensitivity to the need for phrasing and the ability to execute it
+Phrasing - sensitivity to the need for phrasing and the ability to execute it.

 Please be sure you follow all requirements related to your application.
 Failure to comply with any of the requirements listed below may result in disqualification during the review process and/or make your application ineligible for an award.